telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 __Example 4__ shows how you can create a __PdfExportSettings__ object with settings that specify an OwnerPassword and UserAccessPermissions.

+>important Note that the UserAccessPermissions are exported only if the PdfExportSettings.**IsEncrypted** property is set to true.

 #### __[C#] Example 4: Export settings__